Catch up on the most current updates from Rachel’s Health Story and see where she has landed since writing this in 2016.

 Something was going terribly wrong.

-At 18 weeks of pregnancy I was experiencing Congestive Heart Failure and I was showing signs of liver and kidney failure.
+At 18 weeks of pregnancy, I was experiencing Congestive Heart Failure, and I was showing signs of liver and kidney failure.
 It was strongly recommended that I abort the pregnancy to save my life.
 My OBGYN, a good Catholic man, was supportive in my absolute insistence that I see the pregnancy through, at least until viability at 24 weeks.
 I was released from the ICU in order to travel to see specialists

 I saw doctor after doctor after doctor.
 No one could give me answers.
-Upon seeing my very pitiful condition one doctor, a cardiologist, simply dropped his jaw in amazement, and, after composing himself, simply said, “Something is profoundly wrong with you.
+Upon seeing my very pitiful condition, one doctor, a cardiologist, simply dropped his jaw in amazement, and, after composing himself, simply said, “Something is profoundly wrong with you.
 I just don’t know what it is.”
 Those aren’t really the kind of words you want to hear from a doctor.

 I was dying, and everyone knew it.

-There I was, a young wife and mother of a 2 year old boy with an ever growing pregnant belly, unable to walk, hooked up to an IV pole, sleeping 20 hours a day, and slowly wasting away as my body systems shut down.
+There I was, a young wife and mother of a 2-year-old boy with an ever-growing pregnant belly, unable to walk, hooked up to an IV pole, sleeping 20 hours a day, and slowly wasting away as my body systems shut down.
 I made my husband take me outside, just so I could see something, anything.
 All I could do was sit on a bench.

-But you know how this story must end as I’m sitting here writing it for you 4 years later.
+But you know how this story must end, as I’m sitting here writing it for you 4 years later.

-It was a last ditch effort by an OBGYN who researched tirelessly for an answer.
+It was a last-ditch effort by an OBGYN who researched tirelessly for an answer.
 Many of the specialists had mentioned it in their brainstorming sessions, but each had dismissed it as a possible diagnosis.
 It was an autoimmune condition called Addison’s Disease, treated by simple corticosteroids.

 Three small pills saved my life.

 Addison’s disease is an autoimmune condition where your body basically attacks itself and kills off your adrenal glands.
 The adrenal glands produce cortisol, the only hormone necessary for life.
-My adrenal glands had been ravaged and later tests revealed they were completely nonfunctional.
-Without cortisol my major organ systems were unable to function.
+My adrenal glands had been ravaged, and later tests revealed they were completely nonfunctional.
+Without cortisol, my major organ systems were unable to function.
 I had been experiencing what is called an “Addisonian Crisis.”

 I shouldn’t have lived.

 Several very experienced and respected doctors in their fields have reviewed the test results from that time with the same response.
 I shouldn’t have lived.
 An untreated Addisonian Crisis normally leads to death within a matter of days.
 I lived for weeks.
-If I hadn’t been there standing before them they couldn’t have believed that a patient with those test results could have lived.
+If I hadn’t been there standing before them, they couldn’t have believed that a patient with those test results could have lived.
 It was a medical impossibility.

 I am a miracle

 My heart, liver, and kidneys began functioning again, but there was one big question that still remained: would the little baby girl inside me survive?
 Shoot, would I even survive labor?
-At 21 weeks I began experiencing pre-term labor and fought it for the remainder of my pregnancy.
-While my labor and delivery was a far cry from ordinary, I am happy to report that I delivered a healthy baby girl at full term.
+At 21 weeks, I began experiencing pre-term labor and fought it for the remainder of my pregnancy.
+While my labor and delivery were a far cry from ordinary, I am happy to report that I delivered a healthy baby girl at full term.

 My daughter is a miracle.

-4 years later I still suffer from the consequences of that pregnancy.
+4 years later, I still suffer from the consequences of that pregnancy.
 Addison’s Disease is a lifelong condition for which there is no cure.
 My body is dependent on replacement steroid doses that I take multiple times a day.
 Cortisol needs vary from day to day and hour to hour.
-There are no tests to tell me how much I need so I have to just guess.
+There are no tests to tell me how much I need, so I have to just guess.

 Miracles aren’t always what you expect.